With a drop of blood, an Army device can detect traumatic brain injuries in 15 minutes

 “Aside from imaging, the only other clinical information that the clinician had to make their decision on was really subjective,” he said.
 “Your level 10 headache may be a level 11 headache for me.
 You and I don’t know that difference and the clinician won’t know.
 We’ll just say that we have a really bad headache.”

-In April, the tool was approved for use by the U.S. Food and Drug Administration.
-In 2025 — but possibly earlier — the Army plans to field the tool, first to large and small hospitals, followed by “Charlie Med stations” which are company-sized units that provide care for brigades.
+The tool was approved for use by the U.S. Food and Drug Administration in March.
+In 2025 — but possibly earlier — the Army plans to field the tool, first to large and small hospitals, followed by “Charlie Med stations,” company-sized units that provide care for brigades.

 While the tool has not been widely deployed, it was tested with troops in the U.S. and others deployed to support U.S. Central Command operations.
 In July 2023, the tool was tested during a medic combat training exercise at Fort Hunter Liggett, California.
-In the Middle East, test results were analyzed by military labs in the region in Kuwait and Baghdad.
+In the Middle East, separate tests were analyzed by military labs in the region in Kuwait and Baghdad.

 “By providing this capability to CENTCOM, we got real data from the operational community on the utilization, on the impact to their clinical practice and their clinical decision making that the [Analyzer Traumatic Brain Injury] will have once it goes live,” Hoffman said.